scribe-security/docs/docs/CLI/valint/README.md

 <details>
   <summary> Binary verification </summary>
-In this example, the policy, named "binary_rule" enforces rules on the binary `my_binary.exe` was Originated from which Azure DevOps triggered by the `https://dev.azure.com/mycompany/somerepo` repo.
+In this example, the policy, named "binary_module" enforces requirements on the binary `my_binary.exe` was Originated from which Azure DevOps triggered by the `https://dev.azure.com/mycompany/somerepo` repo.
-The rule also enforces an unsigned SLSA provenance statement is produced as evidence.
+The policy module also enforces an unsigned SLSA provenance statement is produced as evidence.

 ```yaml
 attest: